onflow/kitty-items/api/README.md

 cp .env.example .env.local
 ```

-Open `.env` and replace the following placeholders with the values for your Testnet account:
+Open `.env.local` and replace the following placeholders with the values for your Testnet account:

 ```
 MINTER_FLOW_ADDRESS={YOUR_TESTNET_ADDRESS}
 MINTER_PRIVATE_KEY={YOUR_TESTNET_PRIVATE_KEY}
 ```

-### Start the database
+### 4. Start the database

 > 🚧 You'll need to have Docker installed to complete this step.

+We'll use the included docker compose file to start an instance of Postgres we'll need to track listings in the marketplace.<br/>

+In the project's root directory run:

 ```sh
 docker-compose up -d
 ```

-### Start the API server
+### 5. Start the API server

 ```sh
 npm run start:dev